Kotlin/KEEP/proposals/KEEP-xxxx-signature-discriminator.md

 ```

 Replacing the old declaration is binary incompatible: previously compiled consumers still link against the old binary signature.
-The usual migration recipe is to keep the old declaration hidden and add the new one:
+The usual migration recipe is to keep the old declaration hidden and add the new one, which usually works until it does not:

 ```kotlin
 interface API {